Guichaguri/cachimbo/README.md

 <h1 align="center">Cachimbo</h1>

-Cachimbo is an advanced caching library that allows you to layer different strategies in order to maximize the performance.
+Cachimbo is a composable caching library that allows you to layer different strategies in order to maximize the performance.

 ## Features